-Installation HF03 is usually pointed at the main source of radiation HF03 CALIBRATION , , , , , , , , , , , , , , , , , , , , Calibration traceability to ITS-90 Standard governing calibration ISO TS 14934-3: Reaction-to-Fire Tests - calibration of heat flux meters secondary calibration Product certificate included (showing calibration result and traceability) Calibration method SBGC secondary calibration method according to ISO 14934-3.
-The Hukseflux SBGC method follows the recommended practice of ISO 14934-3, however we calibrate HF03 at one heat flux level only: 10 x 10 3 W/m 2 .
+Installation HF03 is usually pointed at the main source of radiation HF03 CALIBRATION The OS is assuanty pointed at the main source of radiation Calibration traceability to ITS-90 Standard governing calibration ISO TS 14934-3: Reaction-to-Fire Tests - calibration of heat flux meters secondary calibration Product certificate included (showing calibration result and traceability) Calibration method SBGC secondary calibration method according to ISO 14934-3.
+The Hukseflux SBGC method follows the recommended practice of ISO 14934-3, however we calibrate HF03 at one heat flux level only: 10 x 10 W/m .
 Calibration relies on a comparison to a secondary standard heat flux sensor under a radiant heat source.
-The calibration reference has been characterised at 10 x 10 3 W/m 2 .
-Calibration laboratory accreditation not accredited Calibration laboratory management system certification ISO 9001 Calibration hierarchy from SI through international standards and through an internal mathematical procedure Calibration uncertainty < 6.5 % (k = 2) Recommended recalibration interval 1 yr Calibration reference conditions cooling water temperature < 25 °C, heat flux at 10 x 10^3 W/m 2 \pm 20 % Validity of calibration based on experience the instrument sensitivity will not change during storage.
+The calibration reference has been characterised at 10 x 10 W/m .
+Calibration laboratory accreditation not accredited Calibration laboratory management system certification ISO 9001 Calibration hierarchy from SI through international standards and through an internal mathematical procedure Calibration uncertainty < 6.5 % (k = 2) Recommended recalibration interval 1 yr Calibration reference conditions cooling water temperature < 25 °C, heat flux at 10 x $10^3$ W/m $\pm$ 20 % Validity of calibration based on experience the instrument sensitivity will not change during storage.
 MEASUREMENT ACCURACY Uncertainty of the measurement statements about the overall measurement uncertainty can only be made on an individual basis. see the chapter on uncertainty evaluation.
 ACCESSORIES , Spare part removable protection cap HF03